RaincloudDev/DOM-Manipulation/README.md

 # DOM-Manipulation
-DOM Manipulation for The Odin Project
+DOM Manipulation exercise for The Odin Project